laravel-enso/documentation/docs/packages/form-builder.md

 - Type: boolean

 Flag that sets whether authorization checks should be made.
-If not given in the form, the option is read from the global form configuration, found at `config/enso/forms.php`
+If not given in the form, the option is read from the global form configuration, found at `config/enso/forms.php`.
+If given, it overrides the global value.

 #### dividerTitlePlacement
 - Is: optional